syrusakbary/validate_email/README.rst

     from validate_email import validate_email
     is_valid = validate_email(email_address='example@example.com', check_regex=True, check_mx=True, from_address='my@from.addr.ess', smtp_timeout=10, use_blacklist=True)

-`check_regex` will check will the email address has a valid structure and defaults to True `check_mx`: check the mx-records and check whether the email actually exists `from_address`: the email address the probe will be sent from, `smtp_timeout`: seconds until SMTP timeout `use_blacklist`: use the blacklist of domains downloaded from https://githubusercontent.com/martenson/disposable-email-domains
+:code:`check_regex` will check will the email address has a valid structure and defaults to True

+:code:`check_mx`: check the mx-records and check whether the email actually exists

+:code:`from_address`: the email address the probe will be sent from,

+:code:`smtp_timeout`: seconds until SMTP timeout

+:code:`use_blacklist`: use the blacklist of domains downloaded from https://githubusercontent.com/martenson/disposable-email-domains

 TODOs and BUGS
 ============================